 Discovering Kuujjuaq

-You might wonder why Kuujjuaq is the most traveled village in Ungava.
-Inuit Adventures offers an exceptional perspective of Kuujjuaq which reveals how the whole region buzzes with activity, providing the essential services to the local Inuit and to the entire population of Nunavik.
+Inuit Adventures offers a unique perspective of Kuujjuaq that reveals a whole region abuzz with activity.
+Kuujjuaq provides essential and other services to the entire population of Nunavik.

-Comfortably lodged at our co-op hotel, you will have the leisure to spend the week ambling through town, gaining understanding that would have been impossible without your guide.
-During your stay, you will of course also have the opportunity to gaze upon the spectacular aurora borealis sweeping across dark blue skies.
+Our comfortable Co-op Hotel acts as a base from which you will leisurely spend a week ambling through town, gaining knowledge and understanding that would be impossible to access without your guide.
+During your stay, you might also have the opportunity to gaze upon the aurora borealis sweeping spectacularly across dark blue skies.

-To give you an idea of where the village is located, Kuujjuaq is south of Ungava Bay.
-With 2,400 residents, one can say that it is Nunavik's metropolis.
-So if you've been dreaming of going to the Arctic, in Kuujjuaq, you're already there.
-There are no roads that link Kuujjuaq to even its closest neighbour.
+There are no roads that link Kuujjuaq to the world, not even to its closest neighbor.
 In fact, none of the 14 villages in Nunavik are linked by roads.
 The only way to gain access is by snowmobile, dog-sled, plane or canoe.
-Goods are shipped there by boat in summer or by plane year-round.
-In Kuujjuaq, in the summertime, days are long with only four hours of darkness during the solstice, then at the winter solstice it is the opposite, with four short hours of sun.
+Goods are shipped to Kuujjuaq by boat in summer and by plane year-round.
+During the summertime, daylight hours in Kuujjuaq are long with only four hours of darkness.
+Conversely, at the winter solstice, it is the opposite, with four short hours of light.

-Perhaps you will learn something new from this journey and it will inspire you to visit other villages.
+The knowledge you will acquire here might even inspire you to visit other villages.

 ► Package available year round